 Table 7 below summarises the differences between investing in Managed Funds, Term Deposits, Cash and the Managed Account through your Super or Pension Account(s) and investing as a direct investor.
-More specific information about the risks and benefits, fees and costs of investment options accessible through Allan Gray Superannuation and Allan Gray Retirement will be available in the PDS or other offer document for the particular investment, available in the Secure Online Portal or through your financial adviser.
+More specific information about the risks and benefits, fees and costs of investment options accessible through Allan Gray Superannuation and Allan Gray Retirement will be available in the PDS or other offer document for the particular investment, available in the Secure Online Portal.
 You should also read the important information in Part 5 Fees and Costs of this Guide.